 Hampton Roads podiatrist Dr. Eric Moffett was born and raised in central Florida.
 He attended the University of Central Florida, where he earned a Bachelor’s degree in Biology.
 Afterwards he was accepted into the Temple University School of Podiatric Medicine in Philadelphia, PA, where he served as Class President and chair of several student-run committees.
 During his final year of school, Dr. Moffett completed rotations at hospitals across the nation to understand the different approaches to podiatric medicine in each region.

 When he is not at work, Dr. Moffett enjoys spending time with his wife and son.
-Being new to the area, his family is very excited to explore.
 They are big fans of the zoo and the aquarium.
-After moving so far from the ocean during Residency and Podiatry school, he is anxious to get back on the water and do some kayaking.
+After moving so far from the ocean during Residency and Podiatry school, he enjoys being back on the water kayaking.